Git Fundamentals

 What are the "fundamentals" of Git?

-The fundamentals are different from the "basics" or the "bare minimum to get started" with a tool.
+In the context of this guide, we consider the fundamentals to be the things you need to know in order to use the tool effectively and confidently.
+The fundamentals are different from the "basics" or the "bare minimum to get started".
 They are the underlying concepts, mental models, and the "why" behind your actions with the tool, especially in collaboration with others.

 Many of the concepts, practices, and habits are not Git-specific and apply in the same or a similar fashion to other version control tools.
-We focus on Git since it's currently the most popular choice among the alternatives.

 Who should read this guide?